transilluminate/download-station-widget/README.md

 ## On-Click action

-- in Scriptable: can set the widget on-click action to open the Download Station (optional)
+- when configuring the widget, can set the on-click action to open the Download Station (optional)
-- open script settings, set the "When interacting" option on the widget to be "Open URL": `https://synology-fqdn.node123.ts.net:8001/index.cgi?launchApp=SYNO.SDS.DownloadStation.Application`
+- set the "When interacting" option on the widget to be "Open URL": `https://synology-fqdn.node123.ts.net:8001/index.cgi?launchApp=SYNO.SDS.DownloadStation.Application`
 - (note: has to be a full qualified domain name with a valid https certificate to be a fully smooth experience)

 ## Examples